 Local anesthetic is just as the name would suggest, local to the area and are used in operations on the surface of the body.
-They are injected into tissues or applied topically.
+They are injected into tissues or applied to the skin.
 They have fewer side effects than general anaesthetics but are not suitable for most surgeries in the cat.

 General anaesthetics render the cat unconscious.
 A veterinary nurse will monitor the cat’s vital signs while under anesthesia.

 Anesthesia doesn’t come without risks which are increased if your cat is very young or very old.
 Many veterinarians like to do a pre-anesthesia work up to determine the overall health of your cat.
-It is strongly recommended that you do this.
 He will also want to perform a physical examination on your cat, including listening to the heart and lungs for possible murmurs which could pose a problem during anesthesia.

 In the case of an elective or necessary surgery, where you have time to plan, you will usually need to book your cat in with your veterinarian.

 If your cat is an indoor/outdoor cat, bring him in the day before the operation, you don’t want to be running around the neighbourhood looking for him on the morning of the operation.

 Always follow your vet’s instructions on how to prepare your cat for surgery.

 Vomiting during anesthetic is a major risk; therefore, withhold food after dinner the night before surgery.
 Your veterinarian will advise you if your cat can or cannot have access to water.
 Most will recommend leaving water out until the morning of the operation.

 If your cat is on medication, continue to give this to your cat, unless your veterinarian advises otherwise.

 Arrive at the vet around 15-20 minutes prior to the appointment to fill out any necessary forms and give your vet a medical history.

 Where necessary, catheters may be placed for intravenous (IV) medication or anesthetics, this will be done once the pre-anesthetic sedatives are given when the cat is relaxed.